How to Implement API File Versioning: A Complete Developer Tutorial

 Listing File Versions via API

-When you need to audit an agent's work, you must retrieve the file history.
-The Fastio API provides a specific endpoint to list all versions associated with a single document.
+When you need to audit an agent's work, retrieve the file history.
+GET /current/workspace/{workspace_id}/storage/{node_id}/versions/ lists versions for that document.

 -H "Authorization: Bearer YOUR_API_KEY"